SoftUni-Internal/interactive-content/EN/04-Polymorphism/03-Summary.md

 ## In the next lesson, we will learn:

-- S.O.L.I.D Principles.
+- S.O.L.I.D Principles

-- How to structure our Project.
+- How to structure our Project